 - EO 1.
-Provide residents with a comprehensive menu of available services and resources to promote individual and family economic opportunity and facilitate broad access through proactive community engagement. - EO 2.
+Provide residents with a comprehensive menu of available services and resources to promote individual and family economic opportunity and facilitate access to services through proactive community engagement. - EO 2.
 Focus efforts on removing barriers such as lack of affordable housing, childcare and transportation that limit participation in the workforce and employment-related programs. - EO 3.
-Integrate evidence-based interventions in the areas of wealth building and personal financial coaching into existing county and community programs that are designed to promote economic self-sufficiency. - EO 4.
-The Contribute to the closing of the racial wealth gap by supporting the development of ecosystems that facilitate locally owned investment and economic opportunities for Black, Indigenous, and People of Color (BIPOC).
+Integrate evidence-based interventions in the areas of wealth building into existing county and community programs. - EO 4.
+Contribute to the closing of the racial wealth gap by supporting the development of ecosystems that facilitate locally owned investment and economic opportunities for Black, Indigenous, and People of Color (BIPOC).